One Little Caveat…

 When the ball contacts the face somewhere other than the Center of Gravity (CoG), it causes the face to change its orientation and affects the spin.
 This is because during impact, the ball and face are enmeshed like two gears (hence the name).

 The further apart the CoG of the ball and the club are, the more gear effect there is.
-Translation: there’s lots of gear effect with a driver, but little or none with wedges.
+Translation: there’s lots of gear effect with a driver, but less with wedges.

 Technical definitions are great and all, but I promised practical knowledge.
 Here it is in four simple bullet points: